-Heritage Trees: All healthy trees with a dbh of 18 inches or greater, or remnants of the Cross Timbers Forest.
+Heritage Trees: All healthy trees with a dbh of 18 inches or greater.

-International Society of Aboriculture (ISA): A non-profit organization that through research, technology, and education promotes the professional practice of arboriculture and fosters a greater worldwide awareness of the benefits of trees.
+International Society of Arboriculture (ISA): A non-profit organization that through research, technology, and education promotes the professional practice of arboriculture and fosters a greater worldwide awareness of the benefits of trees.